zeittresor/pygame_mizzz_pongle/README.md

 - Added better readme.txt generation with descriptions inside the data folder for "possible available" files
 - Added Commandline Options like -nospoon (no extra buttons) and -funds (max. balls 999)

+  Possible files and what they are used for:
+- background.png: The background image used for the game.
+- bumper.png: The image of a bumper.
+- hole.png: The image of a hole at the bottom.
+- corner.png: A decorative image to be placed between the holes.
+- ball.png: The ball image.
+- bumper.wav: Sound effect for bumpers.
+- border.wav: Sound effect when ball hits the border.
+- panel.wav: Sound effect for the flippers.
+- button.wav: Sound effect when clicking on the buttons.
+- panel_left.png: Custom image for the left flipper.
+- panel_right.png: Custom image for the right flipper.
+- orgon.png: Custom image for the Orgon Accumulator button.
+- repulsine.png: Custom image for the Repulsine button.
+- Any .mp3 file: Will be played as background music.

+Command line parameters:
+-debuglog : prints debug messages.
+-nospoon : disables the additional buttons (Orgon Accumulator / Repulsine).
+-funds : raises the number of shots to 999.
+-fullscreen or other pygame flags (optional, if you modify the code accordingly).

 18.01.2025
 - First release Version as source and binary for Windows